OpenElements/java-logger-benchmark/README.md

 ## What are the results?

 I still need to run the code in a long running benchmark.
 The metric "Operations per second" defines how often `LogLikeHell` has been executed per second.
 For a short running benchmark the values look like that ( sorted from fastest to slowest).
-All bechmarks have been executed on release `v0.1.0`.
+All bechmarks have been executed on release `v0.1.0`by using the [Temurin JDK](https://adoptium.net) version 17.

 ### Execution on M1 Max MacBook with 64 GB RAM and local SSD